LGBTQ migration: Europe

-Europe generally has legal protections and policies that support LGBT rights, though attitudes and levels of acceptance vary by country.
+Europe generally has legal protections and policies that support LGBTQ rights, though attitudes and levels of acceptance vary by country.
 This variation has contributed to a perceived divide between countries with more inclusive policies, often associated with Western Europe, and those with restrictive laws or less social acceptance.

-LGBT asylum seekers in European countries may face challenges in proving their sexual orientation or gender identity to qualify for asylum.
-Until 2010, many LGBT asylum seekers were advised to return to their home countries and conceal their identities.
+LGBTQ asylum seekers in European countries may face challenges in proving their sexual orientation or gender identity to qualify for asylum.
+Until 2010, many LGBTQ asylum seekers were advised to return to their home countries and conceal their identities.

 In the European Union, transgender citizens have the right to free movement.
 However, in practice, they encounter legal and administrative barriers that limit their ability to fully exercise this right within the Union.

 Great Britain

 Legal protections against sexual orientation-based discrimination in employment were introduced in the UK in 2003.
 However, homophobia and transphobia continue to present difficulties for LGBTQ migrants.

 Many Irish LGBTQ individuals have historically migrated to Great Britain, particularly London and other large urban areas, in search of employment and a more accepting social environment.
 Irish LGBTQ immigrants may experience vulnerability due to the absence of family support networks, homophobia, transphobia, and discrimination.